-- 34. The academy must ensure up to date written records are kept of all medicines administered to children. - 35.
-In the case of a pupil having an accident in an academy and first-aid being administered, the incident must be recorded in the appropriate Accident Book and a note should be prepared to send home to the Parents/Carers - 36.
+- 42. The academy must ensure up to date written records are kept of all medicines administered to children, stating what, how and how much was administered, when and by whom.
+(See Annexes D and E) - 43.
+In the case of a pupil having an accident in an academy and first-aid being administered, the incident must be recorded in the appropriate Accident Book and a note should be prepared to send home to the Parents/Carers - 44.
 A central record will be stored in the academy office or First Aid/Medical Room which provides information about individual pupil's needs.
-All staff will know how to access the file, should they require. - 37.
+All staff will know how to access the file, should they require. - 45.
 On residential trips, reports will be completed in accordance with procedures at the Residential Centre.